dairer/how-to-bash/README.md

 ---
 ### for loops

-The general structire of a for loop in bash is as follows:
+The general structure of a for loop in bash is as follows:

 ```bash
 for itterator in iterable; do
     # do something
 done
 ```
-This is very useful for itterating through files.
+This is very useful for itterating through elements such as files.
 Itterables for for loops in bash are numerous.

 Some examples: